hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes-(October-1,-2015).md

 and any `-s` entries will be ignored.

+In PowerShell, we'll have `-Tables` and `-Schemas` which take an array of strings.
+For example:

+`-Schemas schema1 -Tables ('table1', 'table2')`

 # Command options naming

 We also reviewed a few options that have been added to the commands since [the last review](https://github.com/aspnet/EntityFramework/wiki/Design-Meeting-Notes---July-23,-2015#nugetdnx-commands).
 Here are the notes.